xhizon/xd2flutterTest/README.md

-# Flutter to XD Test
+# XD to Flutter Test

-Test to see if XD can be used for production.
+Check to see if XD can be used for production.